-Financial aid at Occidental hinges on the idea that parents and students are primarily responsible for paying for college to the extent which they are able.
-After evaluating each family's ability, Oxy puts together a package of grants, scholarships, work programs, and student loans to meet a student's need.
+Financial Aid at Oxy is built on the idea that parents and students are primarily responsible for paying for college to the extent which they are able.
+After evaluating each family's eligibility, Oxy puts together a package of grants, scholarships, work programs, and student loans to meet a student's full demonstrated need.

-If your parents are divorced/separated, Occidental also considers the EFC of your noncustodial parent when determining overall financial need.
-This information is collected through the Noncustodial Parent PROFILE.
+If your parents are divorced/separated, we also consider the EFC of your noncustodial parent when determining overall financial need.
+This information is collected through the Noncustodial PROFILE.

 Your EFC is determined by (but not limited to) some of the following factors:

-- Parental Assets (cash, savings, stocks, bonds, 529 accounts, equity on real estate property, etc.)
+- Parental assets (cash, savings, stocks, bonds, 529 accounts, real estate equity, etc.)

-- Number of children enrolled at least half-time an undergraduate program
+- Number of children enrolled full-time in an undergraduate program

-The full cost of attending Occidental involves more than tuition and fees plus room and board.
+The full cost of attending Occidental involves more than tuition, fees, room, and board.
 Books, supplies, transportation, and personal expenses are also considered.
-To determine your eligibility for financial aid, we take the cost of attendance (COA) minus the expected family contribution.
+To determine your eligibility for financial aid, we subtract your EFC from the total cost of attendance (COA):

 COA - EFC = Financial Need